Tea for Two (song): Background

 Youmans had written the basic melody idea of "Tea for Two" while he was in the navy during World War I, and he used it later on as an introductory passage for a song called "Who's Who with You?".
 While in Chicago, Youmans developed the idea into "a song that the hero could sing to the heroine" for the musical No, No, Nanette.
 Soon after, he played his composition for Irving Caesar and insisted he write the lyrics then and there.
 Caesar quickly jotted down a mock-up lyric, fully intending to revise it later on.
 Youmans, though, loved the mock-up and convinced Caesar it was just right for the melody.

 It has been proposed, with little supporting evidence, that the phrase 'Tea for Two' was originally shouted by hawkers on the streets of 18th century England who wanted to attract business by lowering the price of a pot of tea from thruppence (three pence) to tuppence (two pence).
 While this may be the case, 'tea for two' would have been a commonplace order for a couple in 19th-century English cafeterias.

+Lyrics

+The song is a duet between a man and a woman contemplating marriage and their idyllic life together, isolated from society.
+It has many internal rhymes.